GlorygloryK/GlorygloryK/README.md

-- 👋 Hi, I’m @GlorygloryK , a Web Developer in the making
+- 👋 Hi, I’m @GlorygloryK , a Junior Full Stack Developer
 - 👀 I’m interested in creating seemless user experiences and bringing ideas to life through coding
 - 🌱 I’m currently learning Javascript and Python and have learnt HMTL and CSS
 - 💞️ I’m looking to collaborate on all things websites and apps